Introduction

 We also embed some page elements from trusted third parties so that we can provide you with features like Interactive Maps, Like Buttons and Videos.
 Collectively they make our website more interesting to you as a site visitor however most of these come with their own cookies.
 They are:

-This policy replaces all previous versions and is correct as of 16th May 2018 and is currently being reviewed (April 2023).
+This policy replaces all previous versions and is correct as of June 2024.
 We will regularly review and update this Privacy and Data Protection Statement and will update, modify, add or remove sections at our discretion.
-Any changes will be notified to you either via e-mail or through an announcement on our website and your continued use of our website, any of our services and/or the continued provision of personal information after we have posted the changes to these terms will be taken to mean you are in agreement with those changes.
+Any changes will be notified to you either via e-mail or through an announcement on our website and your continued use of our website, any of our services and/or the continued provision of personal information after we have posted the changes to these terms will be taken to mean you agree with those changes.

 Under the General Data Protection Regulation you have a number of important rights free of charge.
 In summary, these are the right to: